Is your child struggling with sight words? Learn fun and effective strategies for teaching sight words without stress and pressure!

-- Go Fish: Write your child’s sight words twice on index cards or card stock, and shuffle them like a deck of cards.
+- Go Fish: Write sight words twice on index cards or card stock, and shuffle them like a deck of cards.
 Take turns asking one another if either of you have a sight word in your hand.
-Any pairs of matching sight words gets stacked in a pile, with the first person to have zero cards winning the game.
+Any pairs of matching sight words get stacked in a pile, with the first person to have zero cards winning the game.

 - Memory Game: Using the same stack of sight word pairs, lay the cards face-down on the floor.
 Take turns flipping two cards over, trying to remember where each sight word is.
 The person who can match the most sets wins the game.

 - Word Search: Create your own word search using your list of sight words!
-Help your child find these words in the puzzle.
+Help her find these words in the puzzle.
 Click here to make your own word search.

 - Simple Word Search: Want to keep it even simpler?
-Write a word on a piece of paper, and have your child go through her deck of sight word cards to find the match.
+Write a word on a piece of paper, and have her go through her deck of sight word cards to find the match.

 - Bingo: Like the classic game of Bingo, make Bingo cards with a few sight words.
 Randomly read aloud sight words, marking (or placing a small item) on each square with the matching sight word.

-- Word Stomp: Does your child love to be active?
+- Word Stomp: Does she love to be active?
 Print a few sight words, one on each sheet of paper.
 Scatter these sheets on the ground face-up.
 You might want to tape them to the ground to avoid slipping.
-Then, randomly select a few sight words, and if your child sees the word on the ground, have him stomp or jump to it from where he is.
+Then, randomly select a few sight words, and if she sees the word on the ground, have her stomp or jump to it from where she is.

 4. Write sight words everywhere